ivenw/Portfolio/painter-graph/README.md

 ![](graph.png)

-For example, here we can see the network of Vincent van Goghs (red node) connections (yellow nodes).
+For example, here we can see the network of Vincent van Goghs (red node) connections (yellow nodes) in the context of all other painters.

 This project is work in progress and things I want to incorporate are an interactive and searchable graph.